jclry1/ms4_citizen_tree/README.md

 ### Registered Contributing User
 * I have access to all content that a non-registered user has.
 * In addition, I can access all content relating to projects on the site and any associated updates from those projects.
-* As my user has been designated the 'author' for one or more projects, I can update the information for a project and and can add/edit updates.
+* If my user has been designated the 'author' for one or more projects, I can update the information for a project and and can add/edit updates.

 ### Admin/Site-Owner
 The interaction of this user with the site assumes integration with offline processes.
 For example, potential projects need to be vetted in person.
 Assuming this is all in place, the main points in relation to site use are:
-* I can add a project aand assign an 'author' - the designated person for a project to edit the project details page and add project updates.
+* I can add a project and assign an 'author' - the designated person for a project to edit the project details page and add project updates.
 * I can access information about donations and successfully accept donations from the public using a secure checkout.
 * I can edit or delete any project or update content.